ash3n/Prototypical-Network-TF/README.md

 # Latent Similarity
 Encodes images to latent vectors and takes cosine similarity to previous training data to determine class.

-I think it's called Matching Nets
+Has been done before: https://arxiv.org/abs/1606.04080